ahdfks/LEE_Portfolio/README.md

 * Replaced NaN with null

 ## Exploratory Data Analysis (by Jupyter Notebook)
-Created the distributions of cleaned data and the value counts for the various categorical variables\
+Created the distributions of cleaned data and the value counts for the various categorical variables.\
 Below are a few highlights from the pivot tables:

 ![thera](https://user-images.githubusercontent.com/79106560/110397060-6f2fde80-8071-11eb-9c9d-a4d8fa97965d.png)
 ![type](https://user-images.githubusercontent.com/79106560/110399401-1a429700-8076-11eb-98e0-a7f67d5dfa11.png)

 ## Data Visualisation (by Tableau)
-Because Juypyter Notebook has a limitation on data visualisation,\
-I used Tableau to optimize research results by comparing data by country/city/other specific combined levels\
+Because Juypyter Notebook has a limitation on data visualisation, I used Tableau to optimize research results by comparing data by country/city/other specific combined levels.\
 The dashboard is made up of following several sections:

 <img width="1440" alt="dashboard" src="https://user-images.githubusercontent.com/79106560/110532992-d014f080-811d-11eb-8c6a-3850a811467b.png">